Japanese Wedding Traditions: Sacred Sake and Ancient Ceremony

 Buddhist Wedding Ceremony (Butsuzen Shiki)

 Butsuzen shiki is a Buddhist wedding ceremony conducted at temples by Buddhist monks, featuring sutra chanting, incense offerings, and vows before Buddha.
-These ceremonies last 45-60 minutes, accommodate 30-50 guests, and cost ¥80,000-200,000 ($520-1,300 USD).
+These ceremonies last 45-60 minutes, accommodate 30-50 guests, and cost Y80,000-200,000 ($520-1,300 USD).
+Couples interested in Buddhist wedding traditions may also find value in exploring Thai wedding traditions, which feature significant Buddhist influences.

 Buddhist ceremony elements: